 Sketching vs Drawing

-• While sketching is free hand drawing that focuses on capturing the essence rather than going into details, drawing is slow and more careful expression that makes use of tools and uses colors also.
+• While sketching is a freehand drawing that focuses on capturing the essence rather than going into details, drawing is a slow and more careful expression that makes use of tools and uses colors too.

 • Sketches often serve the purpose of a beautiful drawing later on.